Year of entry 2024

 Benefit from a full and varied programme of industry-experienced guest speakers who will share current trends and insight, helping you to connect your learning to developments and challenges in the industry.

-You’ll explore the history and theory of corporate communications, connecting communications to overall corporate strategy.
-Alongside this, you’ll study the latest thinking in important areas of marketing such as global strategic marketing, marketing research, consumer culture and social media, as well as understanding how organisations manage their identities and reputation, marketing communications and public relation practices.
+Exploring the history and theory of corporate communications, you’ll study marketing areas such as global strategic marketing, research methods for marketing, consumer culture and digital PR.
+You’ll develop an understanding of how organisations manage their identities, marketing communications and public relations practices.

-You will also benefit from a dedicated professional skills module designed to empower students by developing personal and professional skills and competencies essential for optimising employability and succeeding in the global business environment.
+You’ll also benefit from a dedicated professional skills module, empowering you to develop essential skills for optimising employability and succeeding in the global business environment.

-In addition, you will choose from a selection of optional modules that allow you to focus on a topic that matches your interests and career plans.
-You could focus on strategic priorities such as corporate social responsibility, digital and interactive marketing, brand management and corporate identity or marketing analytics.
-You could also refine your persuasive writing and speechmaking skills or learn how to manage change in an organisation.
+Choosing from a selection of optional modules, you’ll focus on a topic that matches your interests and career plans.
+You could study strategic priorities such as brand management or corporate social responsibility and sustainability, refine your persuasive writing and speechmaking skills, or learn how to manage change in an organisation.
 Alternatively, you could gain an understanding of marketing analytics, sales promotions or digital marketing.

-The course culminates in a final dissertation, which allows you to demonstrate the knowledge and skills you have gained, by focusing on a topic in-depth.
-Two options are available – you can either complete a standard research dissertation on an academic topic of your choice, or a practice-based dissertation, allowing you to work on a real-world marketing problem.
+The course culminates in a final dissertation, allowing you to demonstrate the knowledge and skills you’ve gained through detailed analysis of a specific topic.
+Two options are available – you can complete a standard research dissertation on an academic topic of your choice, or a practice-based dissertation, allowing you to work on a real-world marketing problem.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.